Brand Growth & SEO

 4. Later, while surfing other sites, your ads pop up, reminding them of what they forgot to take.

-Like Hansel and Gretel leaving a trail of breadcrumbs, you're showing them their way back to your website instead.
+Like Hansel and Gretel, you're leaving a trail of breadcrumbs to show them their way back to your website.
 Isn't this cool?

 Why Retargeting Matters